ashrafulalam005/Age-calculator-with-html-css-javascript/README.md

 # Overview 🔍
 <br>

 ***Hey there.
 I am Ashraful Alam.
 I am from Chittagong, Bangladesh.
 I am a passionate software developer.
 This is a simple Age Calculator application implemented using HTML, CSS, and JavaScript.
 It allows users to input their birthday (DD-MM-YYYY) and calculates their exact age in years, months, and days.
+I also made an apk file for you so that you can enjoy this app.
+I used kotlin for that.
 See this project and tell me if I can improve something or if it is good.*** <br> <br> <br>

 # Credit 🙌